 The school will have two streams of grades one through seven, serving about five hundred students. and will use English as the medium of instruction.
 The two-story structure was built, block by block, by hand – no power tools!
 Construction has stopped and started many times for lack of funds.

 The roof was installed in 2017.
 Finally, after its completion, electricity was brought to the site.
 To complete the school, the Sisters are raising funds, dollar by dollar, from any individuals who pass through their circle.
 They call their fundraising effort “Jitegemee,” Swahili for pull yourself up, rely on yourself, make your life count.

 The need for good schools in Tanzania is critical.
 The population is so young, resources cannot meet need.
 The median age of Tanzanians is 17.4 years (U.S. is 37.6 years).
 Sixty-four percent of the population is under 25 years of age!

 When building started, the men dug into the sand to make blocks.
 Fortuitously, water appeared!
-After the blocks were made on site, and two stories were built, the water dried up.
-Solar Circle financed a well and pump for the school, so there would be no need to truck water for several miles to the building site.
+After the blocks were made on site, and the two stories were built, the water dried up.
+Solar Circle financed digging a well and pump for the school, so there would be no need to truck water for several miles to the building site.